 This information is provided for King's College students who have been receiving allergy shots from their allergist at home and who wish to continue with their injections while attending King's.

-It is your responsibility to supply the allergy serum or have it sent by your allergist to the Student Health Center.
+It is your responsibility to bring the allergy serum or have it sent by your allergist to the Student Health Center.

 Be sure that all vials are properly labeled and that your injection schedule and allergist's instructions are enclosed.
 Refrigerated storage for your allergy serum is provided in the student health center located in Andre Hall (72 West North St).